feniljain/knowledge-base/vim/README.md

 ## Auto-formatting by vim:
  * Go to the text, type gqip, vim will auto format it in chunks of 80 charaters

-## FUGITIVE (NOTE: fugitive affects both the git and vim buffers, so one can be assured of the changes and no side effects while deleting or moving files) :
+## FUGITIVE (NOTE: fugitive affects both git and vim buffers, so one can be assured of the changes and no side effects while deleting or moving files) :
  * One git cycle: Type :Gstatus, use - to stage/unstage files, or on heading to stage/unstage all files.
 Type cc to commit, write the message and preferably use :x(short for :wq), and then use - again to push your files.
 For removing changes from a modified file from status window use, X.

- * Want to blame or see who made a particular edit, use :Gblame.
+ * Blame or see who made a particular edit, use :Gblame.

- * Want to revert to previous version, use :Gread
+ * Revert to previous version, use :Gread

- * Want to stage current file, use :Gwrite
+ * Stage current file, use :Gwrite

- * Want to rename current file, or move it, use :Gmove
+ * Rename current file, or move it, use :Gmove

- * Want to delete a file, use :Gremove
+ * Delete a file, use :Gremove

 ## Exchanging Case: